ADHD

 Dr. Darren O'Reilly is a dedicated ADHD therapist with over six years of experience supporting adults and university students.
 With both professional expertise and lived experience of ADHD, he understands its emotional and psychological impact and helps clients navigate challenges with compassion and practical strategies.

-Darren specializes in Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT), and Acceptance and Commitment Therapy (ACT) to help clients manage anxiety, self-criticism, and overwhelm.
+Darren specialises in Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT), and Acceptance and Commitment Therapy (ACT) to help clients manage anxiety, self-criticism, and overwhelm.
 His therapy approach is structured yet flexible, tailored to each individual’s needs.

 Qualifications: